AlanBarber/bitcheck/README.md

 A: No. BitCheck only reads files to compute hashes.
 It never modifies your data.

 **Q: What's the performance impact?**
 A: Minimal.
-XXHash64 is 10x faster than MD5 and 20x faster than SHA-256, with very low memory usage.
+In benchmarks XXHash64 is 4x faster than Blake3, 7x faster than SHA256 and 20x faster than MD5, with very low memory usage.
+In most cases you can expect to be limited only by the speed of your storage, not CPU usage.

 **Q: What happens to deleted files?**
 A: During `--check`, deleted files are reported as `[MISSING]`.
 Use `--update` to remove them from the database.